Played by: Martin Hancock

 In November 1999 while working at the Benefits Agency, Spider uncovered evidence that showed Les Battersby working while claiming benefits.
 He and Toyah decided to get rid of the incriminating evidence but he was caught by his boss, Miss Finch and had some explaining to do.

-much for Spider when he had to refuse a single mother her benefits
+Agency became too much for Spider when he had to refuse a single mother her

 Now, this could have been a good scene.
 Nay, it could have been a great scene.
 The potential was there - he could have railed against Daily Mail readers, he could have stood on his desk and lectured his civil service colleagues about ethics and morals and I suppose he did, a bit, but only in the most wimpy kind of way.